brysonsteck/uirc-in-3-languages/README.md

 # `uirc` In Three Languages

 [uirc](https://github.com/brysonsteck/uirc) is a command-line program that allows users to calculate the ratio of an image, located on the user's file system or on a web server.
-This repository is a collection of three different implementations of uirc in three different languages, all three of which is based on the original code using commit [40ef9f33ba](https://github.com/brysonsteck/uirc/tree/40ef9f33ba16265e7f0dddb625fa94ad4d2b5afe):
+This repository is a collection of three different implementations of uirc in three different languages, all three of which is based on the original code as of commit [40ef9f33ba](https://github.com/brysonsteck/uirc/tree/40ef9f33ba16265e7f0dddb625fa94ad4d2b5afe):

 1. C (The original language uirc is written in)
 1. Go (Widely described as "C with garbage collection")